-Tier 1: Strategic Considerations Green Belt The site is within the Green Belt.

-Green Belt Purposes Prevents coalescence between settlements and with Cambridge 1 Tevents coalescence between settlements and with ourishage Function with regard to the special character of Cambridge and it's setting: The distribution, physical separation, setting, scale and character of Green Belt villages A landscape which retains a strong rural character 7 Triandscape which retains a strong raral character Site falls within an area where development would have some adverse impact on GB purposes and functions.
+Tier 1: Strategic Considerations The site is within the Green Belt.
+Green Belt Purposes Prevents coalescence between settlements and with Cambridge Function with regard to the special character of Cambridge and it's setting: Green Belt The distribution, physical separation, setting, scale and character of Green Belt villages A landscape which retains a strong rural character Site falls within an area where development would have some adverse impact on GB purposes and functions.
 Heathfield is within the outer rural area of the GB where the GB assists in retaining the rural character of the village.
-Flood Zone - Small part of site on northern section of site is in zone 3 Scheduled Monument - A small part of a scheduled monument Scheduled Monument - A small part of a scheduled monument Is the site is within the northern part of the site - Roman settlement south subject to any of Chronicle Hills.
-Minerals and Waste LDF designations - Duxford Waste Water other Minerals and Waste LDF designations - Duxford Waste Water Treatment Works adjoins the northern boundary and the considerations safeguarding area relating to this extends over much of the that have the western part of the site.
+Flood Zone - Small part of site on northern section of site is in Scheduled Monument - A small part of a scheduled monument is within the northern part of the site - Roman settlement south Is the site of Chronicle Hills. subject to any Minerals and Waste LDF designations - Duxford Waste Water other Treatment Works adjoins the northern boundary and the considerations safeguarding area relating to this extends over much of the that have the western part of the site.
 Within such area the Minerals and potential to Waste LDF states that there is a presumption against allowing make the site development that would be occupied by people.
 This includes unsuitable for new buildings to residential, industrial, commercial, sport and development? recreational uses.
-Also small area of safeguarding for sand and gravel is within north east corner of the site Proximity to hazardous installations - HSE site 2009 partly extends into eastern part of site.
+Also small area of safeguarding for sand and gravel is within north east corner of the site.
+Proximity to hazardous installations - HSE site 2009 partly extends into eastern part of site.
 The site wraps around the settlement of Heathfield and part of the Imperial War Museum (IWM) complex to the north of the A505 and west of the M11.
-To the north and west of the site and east beyond the M11 is open countryside. the Wittes open countryside.
+To the north and west of the site and east beyond the M11 is open countryside.
 The site comprises of a number of arable fields and is within the GB.
-The site falls within an area where development would have an adverse impact on Green Belt purposes and functions: Tier 1 conclusion: • The distribution, physical separation, setting, scale and character of Green Belt villages A landscape which retains a strong rural character Duxford Waste Water Treatment Works adjoins the northern boundary and the safeguarding area relating to this extends over much of the western part of the site.
-Small part of site on northern section of site is in flood zone 3.
-A small Does the site part of a scheduled monument is within the northern part of the site.
-Yes warrant further assessment?
+The site falls within an area where development would have an Tier 1 adverse impact on Green Belt purposes and functions: conclusion: The distribution, physical separation, setting, scale and character of Green Belt villages A landscape which retains a strong rural character Duxford Waste Water Treatment Works adjoins the northern boundary and the safeguarding area relating to this extends over much of the western part of the site.